View on GitHub

 --alias test application.exe

-Signing with DigiCert ONE
+Signing with DigiCert ONE / DigiCert KeyLocker

 Certificates and keys stored in the DigiCert ONE Secure Software Manager can be used directly without installing the DigiCert client tools.
 It requires an API key and a PKCS#12 keystore holding a client certificate for the authentication.
+The US DigiCert ONE host is used by default (https://clientauth.one.digicert.com) but a different host can be specified with the --keystore parameter.

 jsign --storetype DIGICERTONE \